-CDKSK-503-1907: English I
+CDKSK-503-2328: English for Academic Purposes

-This unit is intended to be run in the first semester of the first year of undergraduate degree programmes and consolidates prior knowledge, skills and competences in English reading, writing, listening and speaking by further strengthening the more academic functions of the language.
+This unit is intended to be run in the first semester of the first year of undergraduate degree programmes and consolidates prior knowledge, skills, and competences in English reading, writing, listening, and speaking by further strengthening the more academic functions of the language.

-English I is intended to be an EAP (English for Academic Purposes), focusing specifically on improving learners' awareness of, and familiarity, with the core skills necessary for successful academic reading and writing in English, especially preparing them for the rigours of extended writing by research and the reading of academic sources of information.
+Moving beyond key linguistic skills, the purpose of this unit is to provide an EAP (English for Academic Purposes) foundation for degree programmes, focusing specifically on improving learners' awareness and familiarity with the skills necessary for successful academic reading and writing in English at Levels 5 and 6.

 Learners will become familiar with academic features of style and the principles and mechanics of good text structure.
-They will also learn how to consult, understand and use secondary material from academic sources within their field of study and effectively integrate it as part of a larger argument or body of work.
+They will also learn how to consult academic databases to use specialised sources within their field of study, and effectively integrate this information through paraphrase and citation as part of a larger argument or body of work.